seanlhodges/RStudioConnectInstallDoc/RStudioConnect.md

 sudo apt-get install libreadline-dev
 ```

-Second, you should download and unpack the [source tarball](https://cran.r-project.org/src/base/R-3/R-3.6.0.tar.gz) for the version of R that you want to install from CRAN.
+Second, you should download and unpack the [source tarball](https://cran.r-project.org/src/base/R-3/R-3.6.0.tar.gz) for the version of R that you want to install from CRAN (downloading a compilng few of the tarballs from previous versions would also be useful, along with setting a schedule to keep R versions up to date)

 To install `R-3.6.0`, this might look like the following:

 ```console
 # Download and extract source code